hugohim/hugohim/README.md

 My name is Hugo Thim, and I'm a recent Computer Science graduate looking for new opportunities to grow and contribute!

-- 🔭 I’m currently working on Wellpal, an AI healthcare chatbot
+- 🔭 I’m currently working on Wellpal, an AI healthcare chatbot mobile app
 - 🌱 I’m currently learning React native and Firebase
 - 😎 I recently built a cloud-based stock updater using AWS Lambda, S3, and Shopify’s GraphQL API.